cmantas/simple_log/README.md

 -----------------------
 You can use custom logger names or classes instead of names.

-You can also use levels as strings.
+You can also pass levels as strings.

 ```python
 class Foo(object):